VS

 Both vehicles offer seating for 5 people.

-In curb weight, Toyota Corolla Touring Sports is a bit lighter – 1485 kg compared to 1650 kg.
+In terms of curb weight, Toyota Corolla Touring Sports is slightly lighter – 1,485 kg compared to 1,650 kg.
 The difference is around 165 kg.

-In terms of boot space, the Toyota Corolla Touring Sports offers to a small extent more room – 596 L compared to 500 L. That’s a difference of about 96 L.
+Looking at boot space, the Toyota Corolla Touring Sports offers a bit more boot space – 596 L compared to 500 L. That’s a difference of about 96 L.

-When it comes to payload, BMW 3 Series Touring slightly takes the win – 520 kg compared to 440 kg.
+When it comes to payload, the BMW 3 Series Touring carries moderately more – 520 kg compared to 440 kg.
 That’s a difference of about 80 kg.

 BMW 3 Series Touring